 LHNextDates = busdate(LHHDates); LHNextDays = datestr(LHNextDates)

+cfdates.
 This function accounts for the coupons per year, the day-count basis,

 and the end-of-month rule.
-For example, to determine the cash-flow dates for a security
+For example, you can determine the cash-flow dates for a security

-that pays four coupons per year on the last day
+that pays four coupons per year on the last day of the month using an

-date, the maturity date, and the parameters for
+maturity date, and the parameters for

 PayDates = cfdates('14-Mar-2000','30-Nov-2001',4,3,1); PayDays = datestr(PayDates)